Sparta Community News

 Wednesday: 6:30 to 8:00 Cubs

-Thursday: 6:30 to 8:00 Scouts
+Thursday: 6:30 to 8:00 and some Saturdays Scouts

 Sparta Community Society

-Please come and join us for our next meeting on Monday, September 25 at 7:00.
+Please come and join us for our next meeting on Monday, September 15 at 7:00.

 Community Society Executive

-President: Pam Helmer (519-775-2265)
+President: Pam Helmer (519-775-2613)

-Vice President: Barb Burns
+Vice President: Carly Higgins

 Secretary: Yvonne Campbell